Buy Fresh Halibut Fish (Hajjam) Online in Karachi

 International IUCN categories vary by species: Pacific halibut (Least Concern), Atlantic halibut (Near Threatened) due to slower growth and overfishing.

-Why Halibut (Hajjam) Is Worth a Try
+Why Halibut (Hajjam) Is a Good Choice

-Absorbs masala well – Works with both desi and continental recipes
+- Works with both desi and continental recipes

 Names & Taxonomy